Huskov-Anton/saucedemo/README.md

 App for testing: `https://www.saucedemo.com/`

 ## Optional task
-1. Cover testcases such as handling errors during checkout
+1. Cover testcases such as handling errors during checkout.
+1. Cover testcases such as removing items.
+1. Cover testcases such as sorting items.